embulk/embulk-output-jdbc/embulk-output-postgresql/README.md

   * Transactional: Yes.
   * Resumable: Yes.
 * **merge**:
   * Behavior: This mode writes rows to some intermediate tables first.
-If all those tasks run correctly, runs `INSERT INTO <target_table> SELECT * FROM <intermediate_table_1> UNION ALL SELECT * FROM <intermediate_table_2> UNION ALL ...
-ON DUPLICATE KEY UPDATE ...` query.
+If all those tasks run correctly, runs `with updated AS (UPDATE ....
+RETURNING ...)
+INSERT INTO ....` query.
   * Transactional: Yes.
   * Resumable: Yes.
 * **replace**: